carlitos-1988/reading-notes-401/classNotes.md

 - 'avoiding self touch'
   - I am aware that at times when I am nervous I tend to touch my body and hair.
 By being conscious of this behavior I can ensure that I focus on the message than displaying signs of nervousness.
 - include the audience
   - While it is understandable that in an interview setting it is about the applicant there is still a requirement to include the interviewers, 'new' team, and the organization you plan to help.
 Use inclusive words for this do not ME ME ME the situation.

+#### my why

+WHY did you decide to learn technical skills

+- One of the major reasons why I decided to get technical skill with Java is because my current job uses it with it's enterprise applications.
+In my current role as an analyst I have seen and understand the importance of not only working with the language and it's frameworks but also the importance of using it correctly.
+I believe that my background in Aircraft maintenance and quality assurance have helped med develop my skills in troubleshooting, analysis, and research to be used in software development.
+My ultimate goal is to acquire a position where I am able to implement and develop quality solutions that make a difference in peoples lives.

+WHAT were you doing before you made this pivot

+Ideal environment HOW you'll use this skill

+Communicate with your words body language vocal intonation

+### Stacks & Queues

+Common Terminology:

+Enqueue O(1) - Nodes or items that are added to the queue.
+Dequeue O(1) - Nodes or items that are removed from the queue.
+If called when the queue is empty an exception will be raised.
+Front - This is the front/first Node of the queue.
+Rear - This is the rear/last Node of the queue.
+Peek O(1) - When you peek you will view the value of the front Node in the queue.
+If called when the queue is empty an exception will be raised.
+IsEmpty O(1) - returns true when queue is empty otherwise returns false.

+Push O(1) - Pushing a node to the stack
+Pop O(1) - Removing a node from the stack
+Peek O(1) - checking the top of the stack and working down as needed IsEmpty O(1) - checking to see if list is empty

+FIFO - First In First Out
+LILO - Last In Last Out